v-finance/camelot/doc/sphinx/source/doc/admin.rst

 Camelot is able to visualize any Python class, through the use of the :class:`camelot.admin.object_admin.ObjectAdmin` class.
 However, subclasses exist that use introspection to facilitate the visualisation.

-The :class:`camelot.admin.object_admin.EntityAdmin` class is a subclass of `ObjectAdmin` that can be used to visualize class mapped to a database using SQLAlchemy.
+The :class:`camelot.admin.entity_admin.EntityAdmin` class is a subclass of `ObjectAdmin` that can be used to visualize class mapped to a database using SQLAlchemy.

 Each class that is visualized within Camelot has an associated Admin class which specifies how the object or a list of objects should be visualized.